 The thing that I love about this laminator is just how easy it is to use.
 My 6 year old son recently had a project that he wanted to work on, and had no trouble operating it on his own (with a little supervision from me).
 I think that this makes the Fellowes Saturn2 95 Laminator a perfect tool to have in a home office, for use with kids’ school projects, preserving a child’s artwork, and creating useful home organisation projects such as chore charts, calendars, and to-do lists.

 Another feature that I love about the Fellowes Saturn2 95 Laminator is that it is a hot/cold laminator, which means that you can do a regular “heat seal” lamination technique , but also has the option to use a “cold seal” technique.
-This allows you to laminate heat sensitive items such as photos, vinyl, and documents printed on an ink-jet printer.
+This allows you to laminate heat sensitive items such as photos, vinyl, and documents printed on an ink-jet or laser printer.
 This makes it a very versatile tool, and since I do have an ink-jet printer, it allowed me to print my DIY Pantry Shopping List straight from my home printer, making for a quick and easy project.

 DIY Dry-Erase Pantry Shopping List Board